ercpham/hymns-blog/posts/beholdhisbody.md

 We come to Him for filling
 and hunger never more.
-We never will be thirst
+We never will be thirsty
 The fountain ever pours

 Remember our good Savior